solana-labs/solana/book/src/proposals/interchain-transaction-verification.md

 ## Problem

-Inter-chain applications are not new to the digital asset ecosystem; in fact, even the smaller centralized exchanges still categorically dwarf all single chain dapps put together in terms of users and volume.
+Inter-chain applications are not new to the digital asset ecosystem; in fact, even the smaller centralized exchanges still categorically dwarf all single chain applications put together in terms of users and volume.
 They command massive valuations and have spent years effectively optimizing their core products for a broad range of end users.
 However, their basic operations center around mechanisms that require their users to unilaterally trust them, typically with little to no recourse or protection from accidental loss.
 This has led to the broader digital asset ecosystem being fractured along network lines because interoperability solutions typically:

 * Are technically complex to fully implement
 * Create unstable network scale incentive structures